2013 Philadelphia building collapse: Collapse

 At 10:43 am, the four-story building under demolition collapsed onto the one-story building next door.
 The buildings crashed down with crumbling brick and wood snapping.
 Seven people died and 14 people were injured.
 A 51-year-old woman was trapped for 13 hours and then hospitalized at Hospital of the University of Pennsylvania in critical condition.

 The 13 other injuries were minor.

 After the collapse, an 18-year-old high school student who had been walking by the building when it collapsed rushed to the scene and spent 15 minutes trying to free people from the rubble before emergency crews arrived.
 During a search-and-rescue operation, rescuers used buckets and their bare hands to move through bricks and rubble until the following morning.

 It was soon discovered that surveillance video from the front of a SEPTA bus operating eastbound on Market Street between 23rd and 22nd Streets had captured the scene at the moment of collapse.
 Up to a minute of this footage was released by SEPTA to news media outlets in July.

 Victims

+The June 5th memorial, viewed from the rear facing 22nd and Market Streets.
+The names of those killed are engraved above colored glass panes, with an empty frame representing all others affected by the collapse.

 The six people killed by the collapse were: